vghuy17ck1/svt-av1-psyex/README.md

 Tune 4 features a smarter content detection algorithm to optimize the encoder for either screen or photographic content based on the image.
 This helps Tune 4 achieve better visual fidelity on still images.

-# For a diferent take on encoding, I recommend trying out SVT-AV1-HDR: https://github.com/juliobbv-p/svt-av1-hdr/

 # Building

 For Linux, macOS, & Windows build instructions, see the [PSY Development](Docs/PSY-Development.md) page.

 # Getting Involved

-For more information on SVT-AV1-PSY and this project's mission, see the [PSY Development](Docs/PSY-Development.md) page.
+For more information on SVT-AV1-PSYEX and this project's mission, see the [PSY Development](Docs/PSY-Development.md) page.

-### Use SVT-AV1-PSY
+### Use SVT-AV1-PSYEX

-One way to get involved is to use SVT-AV1-PSY in your own AV1 encoding projects, increasing the impact our work has on others!
+One way to get involved is to use SVT-AV1-PSYEX in your own AV1 encoding projects, increasing the impact our work has on others!
 You and your users will also be able to provide feedback on the encoder's overall performance and report any issues you encounter.
 Your name will also be added to this page.

+If you use svt-av1-hdr or svt-av1-psyex, it doesn't matter; I'll still include you on this page.
+Just make sure to not miss too many letters and write svt-av1-e instead.

 **Projects Featuring SVT-AV1-PSY:**